Beijing's 20 best hotels

-(CNN) — As Beijing marches ahead in the global power stakes, its armory of world-class hotels strengthens year on year, if not month on month.
+(CNN) — As Beijing, China, marches ahead in the global power stakes, its armory of world-class hotels strengthens year on year, if not month on month.

 It's not all flashy five-star high-rises either; the city's timeworn alleyways are home to secluded boutique boltholes and restored courtyard residences fit for an emperor.